 The real estate marketplace is a platform and a mediator between sellers/tenants and buyers/renters.

-This is a more evolved type of website for real estate.
-Here both suppliers and consumers can use a platform without limitations.
+It is a more evolved site where both suppliers and consumers can use a web platform without limitations.
 Property owners can:

-- determine their approximate home value by using an online calculator and find the customers.
+- determine their approximate home value by using an online web calculator and find the customers.

 Customers, on the other hand, can: